 Reality is, you will rarely find me without a Contigo water bottle.
 I really like cold water.
 Kind of don’t even want to drink it if it’s warm.
 I also hate feeling like I need to drink water fast on the plane, so that I won’t bump the flimsy tray and spill water all over myself.
 My water bottle is a must for plane travel.
 It is very important to stay hydrated on the flight, so you feel good when you land!

-I have a DSLR (AKA fancy) camera, but it is too big when I am travelling carry-on.
-It also doesn’t work well when I am running from place to place.
-I could just shoot with my iPhone, but although the quality of those pictures are great on a small screen, they are just not good enough to enlarge.
-But, thank God, last year I found the answer to my camera prayers.
-My Sony Cyber-Shot RX-100 has a big enough sensor to give me quality shots and is smaller than my cell phone.
+I have two small travel cameras and always have one in my carry-on.
+I could just shoot with my iPhone, but although the quality of those pictures is great on a small screen, they are just not good enough to enlarge.
+The smallest is my Sony Cyber-Shot RX-100 which has a big enough sensor to give me quality shots and is smaller than my cell phone.
 It is easy to throw in my Baggallini, or even my pocket, and connects to my phone’s WiFi!
 I will still use my iPhone for bokeh (blurred background) shots.
 It also charges with a regular USB-C chord, so I can charge it with my portable charger if I need.
 It even has 4K video!

 I am obsessed with reading and never leave home with a book.
 When I am at home I read both paper and an e-reader, but when I am traveling I am all about my Kindle.
 I once was caught in another country where I couldn’t find another book in English and that caused quite a panic for me.
 Now I can carry more books then I could possibly read during one trip in one small package.